scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 ## What is it
-SciNoj Light is an online conference where Clojurians will share their short-term data analysis.
+SciNoj Light is an online conference where Clojurians will share their short-term data analysis stories.

 ## Goals
 * Encourage Clojurians to create small-but-complete usage stories of [Noj](https://scicloj.github.io/noj) and related libraries.
 Help them in the process.